Self-Discovery: Your Community Building Skills

 - You need to understand data privacy and security?

-- You need to convince others to take action on your people analytics findings?
+- You need help convincing others to take action on your people analytics findings?

-- You need inspiration for new ideas and how to bring value through your work?
+- You need new ideas for how to bring value through your work?

 Remember that being part of a network is not one-sided.
-As you think about these questions, consider whether you could be a source of advice or support for someone else on any of these topics.
+After you answer these questions, consider if you are a source of advice or support for someone on any of these topics.
 Who would answer these questions with your name?
-If you can’t think of anyone, maybe it’s time to consider how you can offer your help and expertise to others in your network.
+List them if you can.
+If you can’t think of anyone, maybe it’s time for you to offer help and expertise to others in your network.
+Identifying the people who help you and those you help, is also a great way to identify the degree to which you give and receive from your community.

+Another valuable self-discovery activity related to community building is to become aware of your tendencies toward giving, taking, and reciprocity with others in your community.
 The concept of Givers, Takers, and Matchers originates from the work of organizational psychologist Adam Grant.
 It describes how individuals approach reciprocity in relationships.
+Knowing your tendencies, or your desired ways of interacting, with others in the community can help you better consider how you want to interact with others in your community.
 Here’s an (over) simplified description of each type:

 -